 Also, at three months, our family noticed our puppy’s furnishings starting to pop.
 “Furnishing” is the term used to describe the eyebrows, mustache, and beard that most Goldendoodles have.

-However, there are some Goldendoodles who lean very much to the Retriever side of the family, and they won’t have these furnishings.
+However, there are some Goldendoodles who resemble the Retriever side of the family, and they won’t have these furnishings.
 They will look more like a Golden Retriever.
 Both are a-dood-able!

 Sadie’s appearance had a “just-got-out-of-bed” look.
 Even after combing, at three months old, her hair fluffed in a cute, messy way.